Wakoma/Lokal/INSTALL.md

 Client is the machine that issues commands and launches services on the server.
 Client and server can be the same machine - then it is a local installation.

-You can either create a client from your machine (run `local.sh`) or use provided Dockerfile to quickly prepare a controller on less dev-friendly environment such as Windows OS.
+You can either create a client from your machine (run `install.sh`) or use provided Dockerfile to quickly prepare a controller on less dev-friendly environment such as Windows OS.

 `docker build `